beeware/beeware/docs/tutorial/tutorial-4.rst

 **TODO** Make some visible code change...

-Then, we can tell Briefcase to update our
+Then, we can tell Briefcase to update the code in our application:

 .. tabs::

   .. group-tab:: macOS